sspeaks/simcraft-api/README.md

 Note* - undeleted results will remain on server

-While simulation is in progress `/result` will return `"Simulation uuid=UUID is in progress"`
+While simulation is in progress `/result` will return `"Simulation uuid=%s has been started, but not yet finished"`

 When simulation results are ready - it will return JSON or HTML, depending on input `type` parameter